Community Assessment Project

 Jimmy Cook, Noel Bock

-Not pictured: Ama Drelevett, Dr. Ann Lopez, Barbie Gomez, Brenda Armstrong, Sr. Michaella Siplak, Walter Barrows
+Not pictured: Ama Delevett, Dr. Ann Lopez, Barbie Gomez, Brenda Armstrong, Sr. Michaella Siplak, Walter Barrows

 The C.A.P. assesses the quality of life across six subject areas: